 Pickleball - The Sport

-With nearly 4 million players, exploding growth and constantly increasing places to play, pickleball has continued to be the number one growing sport in the United States.
-The dink, soft game, bashers, concentration, exercise, competition, and most of all fun, are all part of the pickleball world.
+With over 5 million players, exploding growth and constantly increasing places to play, pickleball has continued to be the number one growing sport in the United States.
+The dink, soft game, bangers, concentration, exercise, competition, and most of all fun, are all part of the pickleball world.
 Basically the sport is a blend of badminton, ping pong, and tennis.
 Pickleball has a relatively short learning curve, thereby giving even a newbie beginner the chance to start having fun right from the start.
 Played with light-weight paddles and a plastic wiffle ball, games are played on a court the approximate size of a badminton court.
 The net is set slightly lower than a standard tennis net.
 Play format includes both singles (two players) or doubles teams (four players, two per team).
 Bottom line is the sport is addictive and a blast to play!

 Following some basic instructions and review of the rules, most anyone can begin playing, enjoying, and becoming addicted to pickleball.

-The 2019 Margaritaville Nationals tournament in Indian Wells, California featured over 2200 players from 47 states and 18 countries.
+The 2022 Margaritaville Nationals tournament in Indian Wells, California featured over 2200 players from 47 states and 18 countries.

-A paddle sport created for all ages and skill levels.
+Pickleball is a paddle sport created for all ages and skill levels.
 The rules are simple and the game is easy for beginners to learn, but can develop into a quick, fast-paced, competitive game for experienced players.